chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 option to select new policy members.

-Assuming Terry is not a member of any other policy, once you make Terry a member of the `Project Devops Viewers` policy, they will only be able to see resources assigned to `Project Devops`.
-They will not be able to update or delete them.
+Assuming Terry is not a member of any other policy, once you make Terry a member of the `Project Devops Viewers` policy, Terry will only be able to see resources assigned to `Project Devops` and will not be able to update or delete them.
 Kelly, however, will be able to do both.

 See [Policy Membership]({{< relref "iam-v2-api-reference.md#policy-membership" >}}) for more information on policy membership.